 What they all have in common is that they give birth to live young which the mothers suckle with milk until they are able to fend for themselves.
 They are also a key part of the Welsh biodiversity.
 And they’re a good indicator of the health of our environment – the return of the otter to most rivers in Wales, for example, is a sign that our water courses are clean and provide plenty of fish and amphibians.

 Sites of Special Scientific Interest (SSSI) are designated for important populations of otter, water voles and bat species.
 Otter are also a primary or qualifying feature of 13 Special Areas of Conservation (SAC)

 UK and international legislation protects our rarest mammals and UK and Local Biodiversity Action Plans (BAPs) guide actions for their conservation.
 A number of Welsh and UK organisations play an important role in mammal conservation and most are represented on the Wales Mammal Biodiversity Action Forum.
-This Forum sits under the WBP Species Expert Group.
-These include Local Biodiversity Action Plan Partnerships, Local Record Centres, The British Association for Shooting and Conservation, The Bat Conservation Trust, The Mammal Society, Natural Resources Wales, The Vincent Wildlife Trust and The Wildlife Trusts of Wales, Universities of Wales.
+These include Local Biodiversity Action Plan Partnerships, Local Environmental Record Centres, The British Association for Shooting and Conservation, The Bat Conservation Trust, The Mammal Society, Natural Resources Wales, The Vincent Wildlife Trust and The Wildlife Trusts of Wales, and Universities of Wales.
 See the Species Summary spreadsheet for a guide to which of Wales' mammals need conservation action.

 Bats are fascinating creatures and they play an essential part in ecosystem functioning and in particular the control of nocturnal insects such as mosquitoes, midges, moths and beetles.
 Bats rely on a matrix of suitable habitats and quality of the environment- requiring places to forage, roost, breed and hibernate and their presence are indicators of a healthy environment.